Jurisdictional Expansion

 Through statutory interpretation and case law, admiralty jurisdiction has expanded well beyond ships at sea.
 The expansion is not contested; the conclusions one draws from it are.

-• Through birth registration, Social Security enrollment, voter registration, driver licensing, and other administrative processes, individuals are entered into a commercial / governmental registry as legal entities with assigned numbers, and many of the proceedings in which their interests are adjudicated address them in that registered form.
+- Through birth registration, Social Security enrollment, voter registration, driver licensing, and other administrative processes, individuals are — in the analytical framework this case examines — entered into a commercial / governmental registry as legal entities with assigned numbers, and many of the proceedings in which their interests are adjudicated address them in that registered form.
+(Mainstream administrative-law doctrine treats these processes as official records and identifiers attached to the natural person rather than as the creation of a separate juridical entity; the reading offered here is the contested-theory characterisation the page is documenting, not a black-letter description.)

 The critical distinction the system relies on

-• “Person” in law = a legal entity capable of holding rights and obligations — a category that originally applied to corporations and ships and now extends to natural humans through their registered representations.
+- “Person” in law = a legal entity capable of holding rights and obligations — a category that, in the maritime and corporate-law contexts central to this analysis, addressed entities — ships and corporations — rather than living human beings directly, and that now reaches natural humans through their registered representations.

 In ordinary legal practice these two collapse into each other — the law addresses your “person” and the procedural consequences fall on the human being who owns it; nobody has any reason to pull them apart.
 The contested-theory framework collected under the corporate fiction is the argument that this collapse is an unexamined assumption with consequences.